webeweb/smsmode-library/README.md

 ## License

-WBWSMSModeLibrary is released under the LGPL License.
+smsmode-library is released under the LGPL License.
 See the bundled [LICENSE](LICENSE) file for details.

 Please note that the sMsmode API is not free for use, see their